-- Cattle have poor vision for distance and detail, so they should not be led into dark areas i.e. areas with poor lighting. - Cattle are easily startled and so should not be subjected to sudden movement of nearby objects. - Cattle have hearing that is similar to humans, so they should not be subjected to sudden loud noise. - Cattle have a strong instinct to herd, so they should not be isolated.
+- They have poor vision for distance and detail; therefore they should not be led into shadowy areas. - They are easily startled and so should not be subjected to sudden movement of nearby objects. - Their hearing is similar to humans, so they should not be subjected to sudden loud noise. - Their instinct to herd is strong so they should not be isolated.